 Wait What?
 How did this happen?

 Kind of fitting for today.
-Today is a day of time change, and also two years ago today, March 10th, is the day we closed on our home, and walked out of a real estate office with a nervous and excited skip.
+Today we change to daylight savings time, and also two years ago today, March 10th, is the day we closed on our home and walked out of a real estate office with a nervous and excited skip.
 A day of change for us.

 Road Families Rule!
 We spent our first year on the road meeting new people and getting our feet firmly unplanted from “normal”.
 We spent a lot of time learning.
 The importance of community is priceless.
 We ended up meeting and joining the Xscapers.
-Best thing we did in the last 2 years was join this incredible group of people!
+The best thing we did in the last 2 years was to join this incredible group of people!
 They are our road family.
 Our tribe.
 Our community.
 We miss them when we aren’t together.
 And we are loved and accepted like no time has passed when we come together.
-No matter what your life changing event might be, don’t do it alone.
+No matter what your life-changing event might be, don’t do it alone.
 Humans aren’t meant to be alone.
 Our road family is precious to us!

 Growth is Painful.
 Change is painful.
 But nothing is as painful as staying stuck somewhere you don’t belong.

-Our two years on the road has been truly life changing.
+Our two years on the road have been truly life-changing.
 We’ve grown.
 We’ve learned.
 We’ve loved and we’ve lost.
 You know … life.
 We are so thankful we took the leap!
 We hope that whatever obstacle you find in the road, you also take the leap.
 There is a community out there to help you!
 I promise!